 The United States does not issue IDPs to foreign visitors.
-To get an IDP, contact the authorities of the country that issued your driver's license or its motoring association.
+To get an IDP, contact the motor vehicle department of the country that issued your driver's license.

-If you want to rent a car, you may need both your license and an IDP; find out the rental company's policies in advance.
+If you want to rent a car, you may need both your license and an IDP.
+Find out the rental company's policies and other requirements in advance.